bm2-lab/neoFusion/README.md

 ## Usage
-if you install from docker:
+if install from docker:

     docker run -it bm2lab/neofusion
     python /usr/local/neoFusion.py -h

-if you install from source:
+if install from source:

-    edit the software path in neoFusion.py to the right path in your environment.
+    please edit the software path in neoFusion.py to the right path in your environment.

 Two mode are provided, denovo and midway.
-In denovo, you should provide fastq files.
+In denovo mode, you should provide fastq files.

     python neoFusion denovo --left 1.fq  --right 2.fq  --hla  HLA-A02:01  --genome STAR_Fusion/GRCh38/ctat/

-In midway, you can provide fusion transcripts in fa format.
+In midway mode, just provide fusion transcripts in fa format.

     python neoFusion midway --fusion fusion.fa --hla HLA-A02:01